guillaume-boutin/guil-token-exchange/README.md

 ## Installation locally

 Clone this repo, and in addition to installing Ganache for running a local blockchain, you will need to install [Truffle](https://trufflesuite.com/docs/truffle/) with `npm install -g truffle`.

-Migrate the contracts with `truffle migrate` then start the project with `npm run dev`.
-The project will be running on http://localhost:8080.
+Run an `npm install`, then migrate the contracts with `truffle migrate`.
+Start the project with `npm run dev` and visit http://localhost:8080.